Nigamananda Paramahansa: Mission

-Jayaguru
+Jaiguru

 To achieve the above objectives, he initiated thousands of interested men and women of all walks of life and taught them his spiritual practices.
 They were devoid of sectarian bias in that they did not provide a complete package of worship, prayer and meditation.
-He encouraged his disciples to meet periodically in groups (sangha) of three or more to offer prayer and worship to the guru, to exchange spiritual experiences and to chant "jayaguru", a non-sectarian word he invented, meaning "Glory of, by, and for the Master".
+He encouraged his disciples to meet periodically in groups (sangha) of three or more to offer prayer and worship to the guru, to exchange spiritual experiences and to chant "jaiguru", a non-sectarian word he invented, meaning "Glory of, by, and for the Master".

 He instructed them to read spiritual books and devise ways and means for managing matha and ashrams and pledging to lead the life of a spiritually inspired ideal householder.
-He advised his disciples that the glory of God or Guru is experienced through the medium of the word "Jayaguru".
+He advised his disciples that the glory of God or Guru is experienced through the medium of the word "Jaiguru".
 One can reach at God through this name, since God is the Guru or Master of the Universe.
 People belonging to any sect or creed can accept this name without any risk to their progress in the religious life.